tpximpact/mhclg-oruk/content/developers/overview/index.md

 ## 4. Working with Taxonomies

 Tagging datasets with taxonomy terms allows data to be searched and filtered for different purposes.
 ORUK allows most data entities to be tagged with taxonomy terms.
 The most common use is to tag services with service types, making it possible to extract services of types that meet specific needs.
+For example, a need for financial suport could include services such as foodbanks, benefit assessments etc.

 Taxonomy terms allow data feed consumers to filter relevant data while ignoring the rest.
 For example, The Department for Education’s Family Hubs service finder can focus on data tagged with family-related service types.

 Organisations will likely depend on software to filter data so a common UK taxonomy would create a market for software suppliers.
-The ORUK structure is flexible enough to incorporate any taxonomy terms, allowing adaptation as new information types emerge (e.g., new social media channels) without altering the data structure standard.
+The ORUK structure is flexible enough to incorporate any taxonomy terms, allowing adaptation as new information types emerge (e.g. new social media channels) without altering the data structure standard.

 A national project with a government steering group is advancing taxonomy work to ensure it remains credible and sustainable, avoiding issues where investments are wasted on an obsolete or inconsistently applied taxonomy.